×

 $ oc apply -f bridge-nad.yaml

-4. Verify that you successfully created a NetworkAttachmentDefinition CRD by entering the following command:
+4. Verify that you successfully created a NetworkAttachmentDefinition CRD by entering the following command.
+The expected output shows the name of the NAD CRD and the creation age in minutes.

 $ oc get network-attachment-definitions

-5. Using the following YAML example, create a file named ipvlan-additional-network-configuration.yaml for the IPVLAN additional network configuration:
+5. Using the following YAML example, create a file named ipvlan-additional-network-configuration.yaml for the IPVLAN secondary network configuration:

 apiVersion: k8s.cni.cncf.io/v1